 While it has been established that Hinduism is not just a religion but a way of life, many are surprised to learn that Bali (Indonesia) is predominantly following Hindu Dharma.

 Hindu Religion In Bali- A Brief History

-Bali had been Hinduized since the 11th century with the arrivals of Hindu missionaries from Java after Majapahit, a powerful Hindu kingdom centered in Java in the 13th century, started its decline in the late 14th century due to internal conflicts.
+Bali had been Hinduized since the 11th century with the arrival of Hindu missionaries from Java after Majapahit, a powerful Hindu kingdom centered in Java in the 13th century, started its decline in the late 14th century due to internal conflicts.
 The sultanate of Demak in Java began to dominate.
 Before being finally conquered by Denmark at the end of the 15th century, many Majapahit Hindu aristocrats chose to cross to Bali to retain their rule on the new island.

 Most modern Balinese (around 80%) are of Javanese Majapahit descent, while only around 20% are native Balinese (called the Bali Aga people, residing in the highlands of central Bali).
 The Balinese people develop a new form of Hinduism: a syncretism of Javanese Hindu and local Balinese animistic belief.
 Bali also hosts numerous beautiful temples dedicated to the Hindu Gods.

 Pura Besakih, the Mother Temple

 Located at an altitude of 900 meters on the slopes of Gunung Agung’s highest peak and the main volcano of Bali, Pura Besakih is believed to be the abode of the gods.
 It is built in the village of Besakih, in the eastern part of Bali.

 This grand temple complex has been revered as a holy place since ancient times, recorded from an inscription dating back to 1007 AD.
 Since the 15th century, Besakih was regarded as the central Hindu temple in Bali.

 In the 8th century, a monk had revelations to build homes for people during his isolation period.
 While many of his followers died due to illness and accidents, On its completion, it was called ‘Basuki’, referring to the dragon deity ‘Naga Besukian’, believed to inhabit Mount Agung.
 Other shrines were gradually built, and Pura Besakih was made the main temple during the conquering of Bali by the Majapahit Empire in 1343.